 8.2 Proprietary Notices.
 Company shall not, and shall ensure that Users shall not, remove or obscure any proprietary notices incorporated in, marked on, or affixed to the Services or the Portal.

 9.1 Confidential Information.
 “Confidential Information” means all non-public business and technical information regarding the Services or Portal.
-Confidential Information includes (a) the quantity and prices of Services sold to Company, (b) both parties’ sales and marketing plans, designs, and technical data, and (c) Services not yet announced or made public.
-Confidential Information does not include Company Data.
+Confidential Information includes (a) the quantity and prices of Services sold to Company, (b) both parties’ sales and marketing plans, designs, and technical data, (c) Services not yet announced or made public, and (d) the terms of this Agreement.
+Confidential Information does not include Stored Data.

 9.2 Marking.
 In order to be protected under this Agreement, the Confidential Information will be marked as confidential or designated in writing as confidential after disclosure.

 9.3 Non-Disclosure.
 Neither party may allow the Confidential Information of the other party to be disclosed without the other party’s consent, except that a receiving party may disclose the other party’s Confidential Information to its and its Affiliates’ employees and independent contractors who have a need to know it and who have at least an equivalent confidentiality obligation, as those set out herein, to the receiving party to protect such Confidential Information.

 9.4 Exceptions.
 The obligation of confidentiality does not apply to any information that: (a) the receiving party knew before receiving it under this Agreement, (b) becomes publicly available without breach of this Agreement, (c) is received from another without an obligation of confidentiality or breach of this Agreement, (d) is disclosed by the disclosing party to another without an obligation of confidentiality, or (e) is developed independently by the receiving party without having access to or use of the disclosing party’s Confidential Information.